Luchio9/Luchio9/README.md

 - 👋 Hi, I’m Luchio a 15yo who has a dream of developing the future of gaming, and developing AI to help humanity to solve problems.
-- 👀 I’m interested learning C#, and Python, for game development, data science, and artifical intelligence.
+- 👀 I’m interested learning C# & Python, for game development, data science, and artifical intelligence.
 - 🌱 I’m currently learning Lua, for developing experiences in Roblox Studio, as a stepping stone for my long-term goals in game development.
 - 💞️ I’m looking to collaborate on Roblox Game Projects.
 - 📫 Reach me on Discord @ Luchio#0009 or email me @ bertilkarstensen99@gmail.com